 - Investing Matters: diversification, investing strategies, types of investments

-- Middle School Matters: introduces basic budgeting concepts and financial decision to 6-8 grade students
+- Middle School Matters: introduces basic budgeting concepts and financial decision geared towards sixth through eighth-grade students

 - Money Matters: spending, saving, sharing, personal values relating to money

-- Tax Matters: purpose of tax, sales tax, property tax, income tax
+- Tax Matters: the purpose of tax, sales tax, property tax, income tax